 But there was an alternate cultural movement underway.

 "There was a lot of poetry and cultural ferment going on in the city at the time, in part because rents were still pretty low in neighborhoods like North Beach.
-City Lights Bookstore was already here, owned by Lawrence Ferlinghetti, who is not just still alive but still publishing books.
-God bless him," said author Steve Silberman.
+City Lights Bookstore was already here, owned by Lawrence Ferlinghetti," said author Steve Silberman.

 That ferment was a stew of alternate voices, writing and thinking in the Bay Area — a generation known as the Beats.
 They had art shows and readings, studied Buddhism and took a lot of drugs.